 The End Result

 By blending the two, we can create pieces that feel just like the every day basics you already know and love.
-And as we continue to work with recycled cotton, it’s our goal to increase the percentage of recycled material.
+And as we continue to work more with this fibre, it’s our goal to increase the percentage of recycled material.

 By planting ten trees for every item you purchase, it’s our mission to plant 1 billion trees by 2030.
 Head to our website to learn more and get 10% off your next purchase.